Napo Province & Misahualli Touristic Protected Area

 Be careful the monkeys are very mischievous and will steal anything they can get their hands on.
 Water bottles and food are their favorite things to snatch.
 Watch you cameras and sunglasses too.

-For many years MISAHUALLÍ, a bustling little port at the confluence of the ríos Misahuallí and Napo, was the principle passageway to Coca with travelers going by canoe. the place in the Oriente in which to organize a jungle tour special to Yasuni National Park, Tiputini River, Cuyabeno or Limoncocha Biological Reserve
+For many years MISAHUALLÍ, a bustling little port at the confluence of the ríos Misahuallí and Napo, was the principle passageway to Coca with travelers going by canoe.
+The place in the Oriente in which to organize a special jungle tour to Yasuni National Park, Tiputini River, Cuyabeno or Limoncocha Biological Reserve.

 Napo before the Spanish Conquest